 We really appreciate you taking the time to give us your feedback because we are a small team and we have to use our time wisely.
-With your help, we can.
+With this kind of help, we can.

-Based on feedback in previous years, we identify our three priorities as:
+Based on feedback in previous years, we have identified our three priorities as:

 We try to make sure that every decision we make, every post we publish and every project we take on serves at least one of these priorities.
+We are fortunate to have had a sponsor for this year's survey.
+Just You, a tour company that specializes exclusively in solo travel.
 This year's Reader Survey will help us fine tune our work in an effort to deliver what you need.

-In past years the survey was a mere 10 questions long.
-This year we expanded it to 26 questions and so many of you hung in there right to the end giving us lots of information to work with.
+In past years the reader survey was a mere 10 questions long.
+This year we expanded it to 27 questions and so many of you hung in there right to the end giving us lots of information to work with.